milanwiedemann/suddengains/README.md

 ## How to use suddengains

 Here are a few examples how to use the `suddengains` package.
-You need to be familiar with the [pipe ` %>% `](https://magrittr.tidyverse.org/) operator to understand the examples.
+You need to be familiar with the [pipe](https://magrittr.tidyverse.org/) ` %>% ` operator to understand the examples.

+First, load all needed packages and datasets:

 ```r
 # Load packages ----